Before you start

 How to manage the conversation

-When you do talk to your relative, try to put yourself in their shoes.
+When you do talk to your friend or relative, try to put yourself in their shoes.
 These could be difficult decisions for an older person to make.

 There’s no need to cover everything straightaway.
 You can do it in stages.